This month is Space Month

 Horizon, the BBC's flagship science strand, and Stargazing

-Live are looking to the heavens in March.
-Starting with three special shows, Horizon
+Live have been looking to the heavens this March.
+In three special shows Horizon

 explores the latest discoveries that are re-writing our understanding of the Universe:

 The discovery of hundreds of exo-planets is turning the

 understanding of our own Solar System on its head.
 Nobody really knows how or why it formed - but now new theories and discoveries are finally answering some of the biggest

 Last year the scientific community was thrilled to

 discover that a team working in Antarctica thought they had discovered 'Gravitational Waves' - the so called 'fingerprint of creation'.
 Horizon tells